 Clean head of hair.
 No hairspray, oils, or hairpieces.
 Patients can take their medications.
 Patient should use a minimal amount of caffeine on the day of the test.
 Bring a list of current medications.
 A technician performs the test.
 Measurements are taken of the head, and leads are placed in specific spots with a small amount of cream and tape.
 There is no discomfort with this exam.
 The length of time is approximately 1 hour.
 A neurologist will read this exam and a report will be sent on to the ordering physician.

-(16 years and up) Stay awake for 24 hours, unless otherwise directed by physician.
+(16 years and older) Stay awake for 24 hours, unless otherwise directed by physician.
 Follow instructions for routine EEG above.

 VER/BAER/SSER: (Upper or Lower Ext.)

 All four exams require a clean head, with no hairspray, oils or hairpieces.
 Each exam takes approximately one half hour.
-If upper or lower SSER's are ordered, the patient should use no lotion or oils on arms and legs.
-Leads are placed on the head, and arms and legs when SSER's are ordered.
-If VER's are ordered, patient should bring their glasses if they wear them.
-If BAER's are ordered, patient should let the technician know if they have any significant hearing loss from either ear.
-With SSER's there is some discomfort, but not intolerable.
-These exams will be performed by a technician, read by a neurologist, and reports sent back to the ordering physician.
+If upper or lower SSERs are ordered, the patient should use no lotion or oils on arms and legs.
+Leads are placed on the head, and arms and legs when SSERs are ordered.
+If VERs are ordered, patient should bring their glasses if they wear them.
+If BAERs are ordered, patient should let the technician know if they have any significant hearing loss from either ear.
+With SSERs there is some discomfort, but not intolerable.
+These exams will be performed by a technician, read by a neurologist, and reports will be sent back to the ordering physician.

 This exam may be ordered on any one extremity, or as many as all four extremities, depending on your physician's request.
-This procedure may take anywhere from three quarter hour to an hour.
+This procedure may take anywhere from 45 minutes to an hour.
 Have no lotions or oils on your body.
-Frequently the technician, followed by the EMG, which is performed by a doctor, will perform the NCS.
+Frequently the technician will perform the NCS, followed by the EMG, which is performed by a doctor.

 The technician will take some measurements and apply some electrodes to specific spots on the extremity being tested.
 The technician then uses a stimulator that sends tiny electrical impulses through the patient's nerves and these responses are recorded.
 The patient may feel some tingling.
 This tiny "shock" is unusual, but harmless.